bbauska/UofM-AdvStyling/README.md

 avoiding those same types of traps, and we&apos;re going to get started coding right away.

 # Week 1-03.
-Testing Existing Sites {#week-1-03.-testing-existing-sites .unnumbered}
+Testing Existing Sites

 Hi, everybody.
 One of the things that you&apos;re going to want to do is test your site to see how it&apos;s doing across multiple devices and